open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 throwing an exception, its `name` SHOULD keep the original invalid value, and a message reporting that the specified value is invalid SHOULD be logged.

-If the case where `include_trace_context` is not specified, its default value SHOULD be true by default.

 Configuration (i.e. [LogRecordProcessors](#logrecordprocessor)) MUST be managed
 solely by the `LoggerProvider` and the SDK MUST provide some way to configure all options that are implemented by the SDK.
 This MAY be done at the time